flopezag/iotagent-json/docker/README.md

 If you want to get more details about the configuration of the system and node.js for high performance scenarios, please refer to the
 [Installation Guide](https://iotagent-node-lib.readthedocs.io/en/latest/installationguide/index.html#configuration).

-(put the link to the installation guide describing)